 Georgia State College of Law graduates are highly sought by employers in every legal arena.
-More than 85 percent of our graduates find jobs using their legal degrees within nine months of graduation because law firms, businesses, government and public sector organizations value their keen knowledge, flexibility and desire to work hard.
+More than 85 percent of our graduates find jobs using their legal degrees within ten months of graduation because law firms, businesses, judiciary, government and public sector organizations value their keen knowledge, flexibility and desire to work hard.

 On-Campus Interviews and Resume Collect

 In the fall and spring each year, we offer dedicated space and time for on-campus interviews.
 You can meet multiple candidates for your open positions in one convenient location.
 To recruit at the college during fall or spring semester, call 404-413-9070 or email [email protected].

-Fax or Mail
+Fax or Email

-Solo/Small Firm Hiring Assistance and Recruitment Program (S.H.A.R.P.)
+Short-Term Hiring Assistance and Recruitment Program (S.H.A.R.P.)